bdpennington/BrianPennington.dev/docs/blog/2024-04/table-stakes-ai-pt-2.md

 ### Next Steps

 Easy.
 Whatever you want.
 You've acquired an invaluable, in-demand skill set, and the tools necessary to make intelligent decisions about where to take your career, even if it's not closely focused on AI.

+A really important takeaway I want you to understand here (at the risk of sounding repetitive) is that this is still **the beginning**.
+If you've done the above (or accomplished them in some other way), you have constructed the basis for future learning.
+Don't stop.
+Read more.
+Experiment.
+Build things.
+Collaborate with others and build things together -- you'll learn faster and accomplish more with two or more minds than you can on your own.
+Whatever you do, don't stop here.